-The special business to be considered at the AGM comprises resolutions 15 to 19 inclusive.
+The special business to be considered at the AGM comprises resolutions 16 to 21 inclusive.

-Resolution 15: Authority to make market purchases by the Company of its Ordinary Shares
+Resolution 16: Authority to make market purchases by the Company of its Ordinary Shares

-Authority was granted by Ordinary Shareholders to the Company at the 2017 AGM to purchase up to a maximum of 5,538,100 Ordinary Shares, representing approximately 10 per cent. of the then issued Ordinary Shares.
-Ordinary Shareholders are being asked by resolution 15, which will be proposed as a special resolution, to grant a new authority (which will replace the existing authority) to Caledonia to purchase up to a maximum of 5,537,370 Ordinary Shares, which represents approximately 10 per cent. of the issued Ordinary Shares as at the Latest Practicable Date.
+Authority was granted by Ordinary Shareholders of the Company at the 2019 AGM to purchase up to a maximum of 5,537,730 Ordinary Shares, representing approximately 10 per cent. of the then issued Ordinary Shares.
+Ordinary Shareholders are being asked by resolution 16, which will be proposed as a special resolution, to grant a new authority (which will replace the existing authority) to Caledonia to purchase up to the same maximum of 5,537,730 Ordinary Shares, which represents approximately 10 per cent. of the issued Ordinary Shares as at the Latest Practicable Date.

-If the resolution is passed, it will empower the Company to make market purchases on the London Stock Exchange of up to 5,537,370 Ordinary Shares at a price per Ordinary Share not more than the higher of:
+If the resolution is passed, it will empower the Company to make market purchases on the London Stock Exchange of up to 5,537,730 Ordinary Shares at a price per Ordinary Share not more than the higher of:

-- a.
-5 per cent. above the average of the middle market quotations for Ordinary Shares during the five Business Days preceding any such purchase; and - b. the higher of: - i. the price of the last independent trade in Ordinary Shares; and - ii. the highest current independent bid relating thereto on the trading venue where the purchase is carried out;
+a.
+5 per cent. above the average of the middle market quotations for Ordinary Shares during the five Business Days preceding any such purchase; and b. the higher of:

-nor less than 5p, being the nominal value of an Ordinary Share.
+- i. the price of the last independent trade in Ordinary Shares; and - ii. the highest current independent bid relating thereto on the trading venue where the purchase is carried out; nor less than 5p, being the nominal value of an Ordinary Share.

 The Authority to Make Market Purchases will only be utilised if the Board believes that purchases of Ordinary Shares will be in the best interests of Caledonia and Ordinary Shareholders as a whole and will result in an increase in net asset value per Ordinary Share.
-In considering whether to exercise the Authority to Make Market Purchases, the Board will take into account both the longer term investment opportunities available to Caledonia and any discount at which the Ordinary Shares are trading in the market relative to the net asset value per Ordinary Share.
+In considering whether to exercise the Authority to Make Market Purchases, the Board will take into account both the longer-term investment opportunities available to Caledonia and any discount at which the Ordinary Shares are trading in the market relative to the net asset value per Ordinary Share.

 A purchase of Ordinary Shares by the Company pursuant to the Authority to Make Market Purchases could increase the percentage of voting rights held by the Concert Party.
 In certain circumstances (described below), such an increase could trigger an obligation on the Concert Party to make a mandatory offer for the whole of the issued share capital of the Company pursuant to the Takeover Code.
-Accordingly, Independent Shareholders will be asked to renew the waiver of the mandatory offer provisions granted at the 2017 AGM such that purchases of Ordinary Shares by the Company pursuant to the Authority to Make Market Purchases will not trigger a requirement for the Concert Party to make a mandatory offer for the entire issued share capital of the Company.
+Accordingly, Independent Shareholders will be asked to renew the waiver of the mandatory offer provisions granted at the 2019 AGM such that purchases of Ordinary Shares by the Company pursuant to the Authority to Make Market Purchases will not trigger a requirement for the Concert Party to make a mandatory offer for the entire issued share capital of the Company.
 Further details relating to this waiver are set out below.

-There are currently outstanding awards over 1,078,064 Ordinary Shares under the Performance Share Scheme and over 156,804 Ordinary Shares under the Deferred Bonus Plan, in aggregate representing approximately 2.23 per cent. of the issued Ordinary Shares as at the Latest Practicable Date.
-If the Authority to Make Market Purchases was exercised in full, the Ordinary Shares under award would represent approximately 2.48 per cent. of the issued Ordinary Shares.
-It is, however, the Board's policy, where possible, to source awards exercised under the Performance Share Scheme or called under the Deferred Bonus Plan using Ordinary Shares held by the Employee Share Trust, thereby avoiding dilution of Ordinary Shareholders' holdings.
+There are currently outstanding awards over 771,133 Ordinary Shares under the 2011 PSS and over 90,839 Ordinary Shares under the Deferred Bonus Plan, in aggregate representing approximately 1.56 per cent. of the issued Ordinary Shares as at the Latest Practicable Date.
+If the Authority to Make Market Purchases was exercised in full, the Ordinary Shares under award would represent approximately 1.73 per cent. of the issued Ordinary Shares.
+It is, however, the Board's policy, where possible, to source awards exercised under the 2011 PSS and, subject to resolution 21 being approved, under the 2020 PSS or called under the Deferred Bonus Plan using Ordinary Shares held by the Employee Share Trust, thereby avoiding dilution of Ordinary Shareholders' holdings.